adamsamec/AccessibleRunner/Readme.md

 * Control + Q: Quits the application.

 ## Download
-### Portable version for Windows
+### Portable version
-AccessibleRunner for Windows is available as a portable version.
+AccessibleRunner is available as a portable version.
 After downloading the ZIP file by clicking the link below, extract the archive and run the application using the AccessibleRunner.exe file.

 [Download AccessibleRunner for Windows (32-bit)][portable-download].